 Taxes in Japan: Filing Japanese Income Tax in Tokyo

-While tax season is dreaded no matter what country you live in, for many lucky foreign residents living in Japan it’s possible that the confusion and hours or research spent in filing Japanese taxes are negligible since their companies file on their behalf.
+For many foreign residents living in Japan it’s possible that the confusion and hours or research spent in filing Japanese taxes are negligible since their companies file on their behalf.

 However, if 1) you’re self-employed, 2) your company happens to be based overseas, or 3) your company doesn’t provide tax filing services to employees, then there are a few steps you must take before Japan’s mid-March filing deadline.
 Let’s take a look.